All You Need To Know About Tire Rolling Resistance

 Is Rolling Resistance Better High or Low?

 The lower the rolling resistance, the better.
-Statistics confirm that low-rolling-resistance tires help save about 10% of fuel.
-Globally, this drop has a significant impact on the reduction of gas emissions.
-In addition, drivers also benefit from advantages because they pump fuel a little less often, which reduces their expenses.
+LRR tires can help save about 2-5% of fuel, depending on driving conditions and vehicle.
+Globally, this drop has a significant impact on reducing gas emissions.
+In addition, drivers also benefit as they pump fuel less often, reducing their expenses.

 What Increases Rolling Resistance?